CorySimon/CorySimon.github.io/_posts/articles/2015-03-29-atom-coloring-in-matplotlib.md

 The colors of the atoms in the structure visualization, which I made in [VisIt visualization tool](https://wci.llnl.gov/simulation/computer-codes/visit/), correspond to the standard colors used in [JMol](http://jmol.sourceforge.net/).
 A data visualization regarding the atom types in this chemical structure should utilize the corresponding colors for consistency.

 As a toy example, say we desire a bar plot that counts the number of atom types in the structure.
 We can make this in Python's plotting library Matplotlib.
-What follows is a tutorial of how to make the colors in a visualization correspond to the colors in JMol.
+What follows is a tutorial of how to make the colors in a Matplotlib visualization correspond to the colors in JMol.
 The final product:

 {:.center}
 <img src="/images/atomcolors/toy.png" align="middle" alt="" height="450" width="450">

-I found a list of the RGB (red, green, blue) tuples that are used for the color of each atom [here](http://jmol.sourceforge.net/jscolors/).
-I took these from the website and put them in a .csv, which I put on [GitHub](https://github.com/CorySimon/JMolColors).
+A list of the RGB (red, green, blue) tuples that are used for the color of each atom is on the [JMol website](http://jmol.sourceforge.net/jscolors/).
+I put a .csv of these colors on [GitHub](https://github.com/CorySimon/JMolColors).

 Using Pandas to load these RGB tuples into a DataFrame, I wrote a function that takes an atom type as an input and returns an RGB tuple that we will send to the plotting library Matplotlib: